edGuilherme/edGuilherme/README.md

 - 👋 Hi, I’m @edGuilherme
-- 👀 I’m interested in .Web design
+- 👀 I’m interested in Web design and Coding
-- 🌱 I’m currently learning HTML, CSS and Javascript
+- 🌱 I’m currently learning HTML, CSS and Javascript // Python
 - 📫 How to reach me: edfergui@gmail.com

 <!---